propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

             });
           }
         } else {
-          // call these functions to hide or show buttons and filter the Task list this.showOrHideAccountButtons();
+          // Call these functions to hide or show buttons and filter the task list this.showOrHideAccountButtons();
           this.hideOrShowTaskList();
           this.onFilterTasks();